An Introduction to Stochastic PDEs: Some Motivating Examples

-While it is not too difficult in general to show that solutions to \eref{e:NS} exist in some weak sense, in the case where $x \in \R^d$ with $d \ge 3$, their \textit{uniqueness} is an open problem with a \$1,000,000 prize.
+While it is not too difficult in general to show that solutions to \eref{e:NS} exist in some weak sense, in the case where $x \in \R^d$ with $d \ge 3$, their \textit{uniqueness for all times} is an open problem with a \$1,000,000 prize.
 We will of course not attempt to solve this long-standing problem, so we are going to restrict ourselves to the case $d = 2$.
 (The case $d = 1$ makes no sense since there the condition $\div u = 0$ would imply that $u$ is constant.
-However, one could also consider the Burger's equation which has similar features to the Navier-Stokes equations.)
+However, one could also consider the Burger's equation which has similar features to the Navier--Stokes equations.)

 For simplicity, we consider solutions that are periodic in space, so that we view $u$ as a function from $\T^2 \times \R_+$ to $\R^2$.
 In the absence of external forcing $f$, one can use the incompressibility assumption to see that \begin{equ} {d\over dt} \int_{\T^2} |u(x,t)|^2\, dx = -2\nu \int_{\T^2} \tr D u(x,t)^* D u(x,t) \, dx \le -2\nu \int_{\T^2} |u(x,t)|^2 \, dx\;, \end{equ} where we used the Poincar\'e inequality in the last line (assuming that $\int_{\T^2} u(x,t)\, dx = 0$).
 Therefore, by Gronwall's inequality, the solutions decay to $0$ exponentially fast.
 This shows that energy needs to be pumped into the system continuously if one wishes to maintain an interesting regime.